 At Veterinary Specialists of the Rockies, providing compassionate care can sometimes extend into the evening hours.
-Your pet’s health and comfort following surgery can sometimes feel overwhelming, and we remain with pet patients who need care during evening hours.
-We also offer care after regular business hours for stable pet patients from other veterinary clinics who don’t have the 24 hour staffed services that we do.
+Your pet’s health and comfort following surgery can sometimes feel overwhelming, and we remain with pet patients who need post-operative care during evening hours following a procedure at our hospital.
+We also offer care after regular business hours for stable pet patients from other veterinary clinics who don’t have the 24-hour staffed services that we do.

 We welcome stable pets that are able to move on their own following operations.
 We will work with your primary care vet to be sure that your pet comes to us without surgical or anesthetic complications from their surgical or other veterinary care procedure.
 One of our goals is to provide pain management, which may require administering additional medication during overnight hours as we monitor and keep your pet comfortable with supportive care.
 We will then discharge your pet from our care the next morning to you or your family vet, as arranged.